 More Great Cheerleading Fundraisers to Consider

 If a cheer-a-thon is not what your squad has in mind, there are plenty of other great options to raise money.
+Even during COVID, many of these fundraising campaigns can be run virtually online.

 Host a Walkathon or Color Run